lawlesscreation/coding-standards/css.md

 Always validate your CSS [W3C CSS validator](http://jigsaw.w3.org/css-validator/).

 Running your CSS through [CSS Lint](http://csslint.net/) is also wise.
+My own [csslintrc](.csslintrc.json) file can be found in this repo for use during development.